Discover LinuxSecurity Features

 Stringent access controls are critical in preventing malicious actors from gaining administrative access to your system and installing rootkits or other types of malware.
 For this reason, SELinux has been adopted by multiple popular Linux distros including Fedora, Ubuntu and Debian, and typically enabled by default.

 Prioritize Network Security

 In addition to using a quality VPN like Wireguard, users should check their routers for security bugs.
-New research from Fraunhofer Institute for Communication (FKIE) reveals that the firmware present in a large number of popular home routers - many of which have neve received a single security firmware update in their lifetime - is vulnerable to a wide range of serious security issues.
-You may discover that your router is unexpectedly the biggest security hole in your network!
+Research conducted by Fraunhofer Institute for Communication (FKIE) this past year has revealed that the firmware present in a large number of popular home routers - many of which have neve received a single security firmware update in their lifetime - is vulnerable to a wide range of serious security issues.
+Your router may very well be the biggest security hole in your network!